-Designed as a follow-up to FREN 110, this course is a review of advanced grammatical and syntactical structures, and is recommended for prospective major, advanced major, and honours students.
-Students will learn to write compositions, to read literary texts, and to translate.
+Designed as a follow-up to FREN 110, this course is also suggested as the starting point for prospective major, advanced major, and honours students.
+This course is a review of more advanced grammatical and syntactical structures.
+It also introduces the student to the technique of writing compositions, to short literary texts and to basic elements of translation.
 Language lab component.
-Prerequisite: FREN 110 (normally with a grade of at least 55) or a good result on the placement test.
+Prerequisite: FREN 110 (normally with a grade of at least 60) or a good result on the placement test.
 Six credits.